100 Slang Terms From the 20th Century No One Uses Anymore

 Word from the bird

 If someone doubts that you're telling them the truth, you can assure them that it's the "word from the bird."
 Because as everybody knows, feathered and egg-laying creatures are never dishonest.
-And for more long-lost lingo, learn these 20 Pieces of 1920s Slang to Make You Long for the Jazz Age.
+And for more long-lost lingo, learn these This Is the Most Tubular Slang Word Every Year From 1940 to Today.

 Example: "I saw Johnny necking with your best girl, man, word from the bird."